Spherical and Planar Ball Bearings -- a Study of Integrable Cases: Abstract

 \section{Abstract}

 We consider the nonholonomic systems of $n$ homogeneous balls $\mathbf B_1,\dots,\mathbf B_n$ with the same radius $r$ that are rolling without slipping about a fixed sphere $\mathbf S_0$ with center $O$ and radius $R$.
 In addition, it is assumed that a dynamically nonsymmetric sphere $\mathbf S$ with the center that coincides with the center $O$ of the fixed sphere $\mathbf S_0$ rolls without slipping in contact to the moving balls $\mathbf B_1,\dots,\mathbf B_n$.
-The problem is considered in four different configurations.
-We derive the equations of motion and prove that these systems possess an invariant measure.
+The problem is considered in four different configurations, three of which are new.
+We derive the equations of motion and explicitly indicate an invariant measure for these systems.
 As the main result, for $n=1$ we found two cases that are integrable in quadratures according to the Euler-Jacobi theorem.
 The obtained integrable nonholonomic models are natural extensions of the well-known Chaplygin ball integrable problems.
 Further, we explicitly integrate the planar problem consisting of $n$ homogeneous balls of the same radius, but with different masses, that roll without slipping over a fixed plane $\Sigma_0$ with a plane $\Sigma$ that moves without slipping over these balls.